AntonyA3/Sparta-Simulator/README.md

 ![howtouse6](https://user-images.githubusercontent.com/63067669/154339732-9bd89e8c-6752-4ffb-bf6c-a43340d7b883.png)

-This should an example of the information displayed breakdown by type of course.
-This information should include *number of centres open, closed and full* and *trainees being trained and waiting to be trained*:
+This should be an example of the information displayed breakdown by type of course.
+This should include *number of centres open, closed and full* and *trainees being trained and waiting to be trained*:

 ![howtouse7](https://user-images.githubusercontent.com/63067669/154677735-1488274e-24b1-4f80-b0cf-d2e9053f6b6f.png)